-Over the last two decades, social media platforms such as Facebook and Twitter have become an essential tool for activists, allowing them to mobilize, organize, gain visibility, and promote their messages locally and globally (Gerbaudo, 2012; LeFebvre & Armstrong, 2018; Neumayer & Rossi, 2018; Penney & Dadas, 2014; Rane & Salem, 2012).
-Social media affect how contentious events are perceived, both by those who participate in them and by others who watch from a distance (Papacharissi & de Fatima Oliveira, 2012).
-Studies have shown that Twitter enabled ordinary citizens to reframe and create counter-narrative to other media outlets, while allowing marginalized voiced to be heard (Jackson & Foucault Welles, 2016; Moody-Ramirez et al., 2016).
-Therefore, Twitter has become a useful source to explore how activists response to state-sanction violence.
-During the Ferguson unrest, local activists used Twitter as a prominent tool, which allowed them to expose the source of their grievance and catch the attention of people in the US and around the world (Carr, 2014).
+Over the last two decades, social media platforms such as Facebook and Twitter have become essential tools for activists, allowing them to mobilize, organize, gain visibility, and promote their messages locally and globally (Gerbaudo, 2012; LeFebvre & Armstrong, 2018; Neumayer & Rossi, 2018; Penney & Dadas, 2014; Rane & Salem, 2012).
+Social media affect how contentious events are perceived by those who participate in them and by observers (Papacharissi & de Fatima Oliveira, 2012).
+Studies have shown that Twitter enabled ordinary citizens to reframe and counter the narratives provided by other media outlets while allowing marginalized voices to be heard (Jackson & Foucault Welles, 2016; Moody-Ramirez et al., 2016).
+For this reason, Twitter is a useful source of data for exploring how activists respond to state-sanction violence.
+During the Ferguson unrest, local activists used Twitter as a prominent tool, exposing the source of their grievances and capturing people’s attention in the US and the wider world (Carr, 2014).

-In order to examine how activists navigated between gaining support for their struggle while accounting for the violence that erupted during the protests, this research developed a thematic content analysis (Braun & Clarke, 2006) of Twitter’s timeline of three crowdsource elite activists.
-Unlike previous studies, which utilized random sample data by using hashtags or words related to the Ferguson unrest (e.g., Blackstone et al., 2017; LeFebvre & Armstrong, 2018), this paper focuses on the full Twitter timeline of three activists who participated in the protests and used the social media platform to describe their accounts of the events.
-Using a detailed analysis of protesters’ timeline between August 9, 2014, the day of Michael Brown’s death, and August 25, 2014, the end of the major protests, allowed to expose more nuanced conversations about the unrest, which may be lost using sample data that utilized hashtags.
-Moreover, focusing on a full timeline and not on sample tweets also enable us to track the changing dynamics and strategies of ongoing events such as the police investigation into the death of Brown, mainstream media reports, and actions taken by local authorities.
+To examine how activists navigated between gaining support for their struggle while accounting for the violence that erupted during the protests, this research utilized thematic content analysis (Braun & Clarke, 2006) of Twitter’s timeline of three crowdsource elite activists.
+Unlike other studies that have utilized random samples based on hashtags or keywords related to the Ferguson unrest (e.g., Blackstone et al., 2017; LeFebvre & Armstrong, 2018), this paper focuses on the full Twitter timeline of three activists who participated in the protests and used the social media platform to describe their accounts of the events.
+A detailed analysis of protesters’ timeline between August 9, 2014, the day of Michael Brown’s death, and August 25, 2014, the end of the major protests, allowed me to expose more nuanced conversations about the unrest.
+This level of detail is not possible using sample data based on hashtags.
+Moreover, focusing on a full timeline and not on sample tweets also allowed me to track changes in dynamics and strategies as events unfolded concerning the police investigation into the death of Brown, mainstream media reports, and actions taken by local authorities.

-The three activists, Antonio French, Johnetta Elzie, and DeRay Mckesson, whose Twitter feeds were analyzed, have been recognized by previous research and national media as crowdsource elites within the Ferguson Twitter network, gaining tens of thousands of followers during the days of the unrest (LeFebvre & Armstrong, 2018; Mandaro, 2014; They Helped Make Twitter Matter in Ferguson Protests, 2015).
+The three activists whose Twitter feeds were analyzed are Antonio French, Johnetta Elzie, and DeRay Mckesson.
+They have been recognized by previous research and national media as crowdsource elites within the Ferguson Twitter network, gaining tens of thousands of followers during the days of the unrest (LeFebvre & Armstrong, 2018; Mandaro, 2014; They Helped Make Twitter Matter in Ferguson Protests, 2015).
 Each protester’s Twitter timeline was chronologically archived and then coded.
 In total, 4201 tweets were coded, including tweets and retweets by the three activists.

 The codes were then thematically sorted by different types of accounts.
-Out of these themes arose three major accounts of the violent acts during the protest: interpretive denial, implicatory denial, and positive representations of the protests, including highlighting peaceful demonstrations and supporting the local community and protesters (e.g., mobilizing clean-up and food drives).
-These responses allowed the activists to credibly respond to the framing of the unrest by the mainstream media as riots and their participants as troublemakers (Blackstone et al., 2017; Jackson & Foucault Welles, 2016), and mobilize support by exposing police misconduct during the protests and highlighting state-sanctioned violence that had led to the unrest.
-Therefore, accounting for violent acts had a crucial role in keeping the protests' momentum and avoiding distraction from the protesters' claims.
+Out of these themes, three major accounts of the violent acts during the protest arose: interpretive denial, implicatory denial, and positive representations of the protests, including highlighting peaceful demonstrations and supporting the local community and protesters (e.g., mobilizing clean-up and food drives).
+These responses allowed the activists to respond credibly to the framing of the unrest by the mainstream media as riots and their participants as troublemakers (Blackstone et al., 2017; Jackson & Foucault Welles, 2016).
+They were also able to mobilize support by exposing police misconduct during the protests and highlighting state-sanctioned violence that had led to the unrest.
+Therefore, accounting for violent acts was crucial in maintaining momentum for the protests and avoiding the protesters’ claims being obscured or misrepresented.

 Interpretive denial: ‘THIS IS NOT A RIOT!’